dlt-hub/dlt/docs/website/docs/general-usage/credentials/setup.md

 ### Structure

 `dlt` organizes sections in TOML files in a specific structure required by the [injection mechanism](advanced/#injection-mechanism).
 Understanding this structure gives you more flexibility in setting credentials.
-For more details, see [Toml files structure](advanced/#toml-files-structure).
+For more details, see [TOML files structure](advanced/#toml-files-structure).

 ## Custom providers